lorpac/amino_acid_network/README.md

 # Amino Acid Network

-A Python Script to generate and analyze an Amino Acid Network.
+A Python Script to generate and analyze an Amino Acid Network and a Jupyter Notebook to create an Electrostatic Network.

 ## Getting Started